 Materials Required: Nothing

 Have students write something interesting.
-Some examples are: most embarrassing moment, scariest thing you’ve ever done, your dream for the future, etc. Base it on whatever you are studying in class that day.
+Some examples are: most embarrassing moment, scariest thing you’ve ever done, your dream for the future, etc. Base it on whatever topic you are studying in class that day.
 Make it clear to the students that it should be something they’re willing to share with the entire class so not to write something very private.

 Then, distribute the stories to other people in the class.
-They have to go around the class, finding the person whose story they have by asking questions.
-Once they find that person, they have to ask three interesting questions about the story.
+Then the students have to go around the class, finding the person whose story they have by asking questions.
+Once they find that person, they have to ask them three interesting questions about the story.
 And the person who originally wrote the story has to answer them of course.

 Teaching Tips for Tell your Story:

 Emphasize to students that they are to practice asking good questions.
 For example, “USA?” is not a good question, while, “Did you study abroad in the USA?” is much better.
 Full sentences is the key here.

 Also emphasize that students should think of interesting follow-up questions that expand upon their knowledge about that situation.
 This involves reading carefully so they can avoid asking about things that are already mentioned.